 Named for former Alaska governor Tony Knowles, who served from 1981 to 1987, the Tony Knowles Coastal Trail is one of four greenbelt trails located in Anchorage.
 Even though the trail spans 11.0 miles each way (from Kincaid Park to just north of where 2nd Avenue ends in the Cook Inlet), it is easily picked up from several points in the city, so you can enjoy any segment and hike as little or much of the trail as you desire.
-There are also bike rentals available.
+There are bike rentals available with Downtown Bicycle Rental, or you can join a guided tour with Alaska Trail Guides.

 The trail provides extraordinary views of downtown Anchorage, the Chugach Mountains, Denali (Mt.
 McKinley), Mount Susitna (Sleeping Lady), and Fire Island.

 Also, because you're next to the coast, the tide can be watched coming and going and changing the mudflats constantly.
 The mud might look fun to walk in, but if you stand still while the water drains out, it may set up like concrete and not release it's hold until the tide has come in over your head.
 Please do NOT tempt fate!